jesuscc1993/querybot/readme.md

 ## Description

-[Discord](https://discordapp.com/) bot that provides web search functionalities with custom scopes.
+[Discord](https://discordapp.com/) bot that provides web search functionalities.
+Keywords can be created and used to only search for results on certain websites.

+## Technologies
+The project runs on [node.js](https://nodejs.org/) and relies on [Mongoose](https://mongoosejs.com/) to handle data management with [MongoDB](https://www.mongodb.com/).

+[TypeScript](https://www.typescriptlang.org/) has been used instead of plain JS in order to facilitate a more defined and structured code that can easily highlight errors in the source code rather than at runtime.

 ## Installation